colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ## The Matrix of Pejoration

-The full 66 x 73 matrix of all prefixes and suffixes is too big to fit readably in a single plot, so I've reproduced a 20 x 20 subset below, which includes many of the most productive affixes.
+The full 66 x 73 matrix of all prefixes and suffixes is too big to fit readably in a single plot, so I've shown a 20 x 20 subset below, which includes many of the most productive affixes.
 Note that frequency is mapped to colour using a logarithmic scale, because it varies over several orders of magnitude.

 ![png](/assets/compound_curses/plain_matrix.png)

 The rows and columns are sorted by total frequency.
-Of the 400 cells here, only 18 have a count of zero (examples: *dumbgoblin*, *dirthat*, *libsucker*).
+Of the 400 cells here, only 13 have a count of zero (examples: *dumbgoblin*, *dirthat*, *libsucker*).

-## Flexible and inflexible components
+## Flexible and inflexible affixes

 One of the first things that sticks out from the above visualization is that some affixes are much more flexible (or, to use a term of art from linguistics, ["productive"](https://en.wikipedia.org/wiki/Productivity_(linguistics))) than others.
 Some rows have most of their weight concentrated on a single cell -- for example, *dirt-* strongly combines with *-bag*, but not much else.
 Others, like *fuck-* and *dick-*, have significant co-occurrences with almost all suffixes.

-I experimented with a few metrics for quantifying this notion of an affix's "flexibility" (including measures of statistical diversity like Shannon entropy).
+I experimented with a few metrics for quantifying this notion of an affix's "flexibility" (including measures of statistical diversity like [Shannon entropy](https://en.wikipedia.org/wiki/Shannon_entropy)).
 The one that I found best matched my intution was simply the sum of the logarithms of the counts.
 You can think of this as the total amount of "redness" of an affix's row or column in the above matrix visualization.

 To take a toy example: